-However, not all equipment that is considered controlled equipment is allowable under the HSGP.
-As discussed below, certain equipment is "prohibited" and is not allowable under HSGP.
 For some controlled equipment that is allowable under the HSGP, additional documentation, justifications, reviews, and approvals are required, including but not limited to proof of policies and procedures to safeguard individuals' privacy, civil rights, and civil liberties.
+Contact your Preparedness Officer if you have questions concerning HSGP requirements for controlled equipment requests.